laura-nguyen/laura-nguyen/README.md

 ### Other Skills
-In addition to my technical training in software engineering, I bring a rich background in various business-critical domains.
-My experience spans from **Data Analysis & Visualization** to **Digital Marketing & Analytics**.
-This diverse skill set not only enhances my ability to understand and tackle business challenges comprehensively but also enables me to effectively collaborate across different teams to drive successful outcomes.
+In addition to my technical training in software engineering, I bring a rich background in various growth domains.
+This not only enhances my ability to understand and tackle business challenges comprehensively but also enables me to effectively collaborate across different teams to drive successful outcomes.

 - **Data Analysis & Visualization:** Looker, Tableau, Sigma, Mixpanel, Heap
 - **Digital Marketing & Analytics:** Google Analytics 4 (GA4), Google Tag Manager (GTM), Facebook Ads, Google Ads, Hotjar, FullStory, SEMRush